Cloudzero/samwise/README.md

 - :snake: Python 3.6 and 3.7

 ## Roadmap
-Here's what's on the SAMWise roadmap (in priority order:
+Here's what's on the SAMWise roadmap (in priority order):
 1. Better packaging
     - Right now, SAMWise uses the SAM CLI for packaging, but it's slow, doesn't cache much, and packages everything regardless if that code has changed or not.